ionutcoja/Applied-ML-Project-Group3/README.md

   - An advanced model (XGBoost).

 The API uses the advanced model by default.
-If you want to change which model the API uses, update line 17 of api_main.py:
+If you want to change which model the API uses, update the file passed to joblib.load on line 17 of api_main.py from 'advanced_model.joblib' to 'logreg_model.joblib':

 ```
 model = joblib.load("advanced_model.joblib")